BrentGrammer/HereHere-React-Native-App/README.md

   - React-Native application built with Expo
   - React Redux, Redux-thunk
 - HereHere-server
-  - Node.js server using Mongoose for MongoDB
+  - Node.js server using Express and Mongoose for MongoDB
   - Socket.io for websocket chat functionality

 ### Find out what's happening at a place from those who are there right now!